ambachtelijk/261claim/README.md

 req.path = '/api/eu261/eligible-route/kl/ams/svo';
 ````
 #### Output:
+The router will add `Controller` to the value in `req.controller` and `Action` to the value in `req.action`
 ```
 req.directory = 'api';
 req.controller = 'Eu261'; // Controller value after CamelCase() has been applied
 req.action = 'eligibleRoute'; // Action value after camelCase() has been applied req.params = ['kl', 'ams', 'svo'];

-/**
- * The router will add Controller to the value in req.controller and Action to the value in req.action */ require('./controllers/api/Eu261Controller').init({ req: req, res: res, next: next });
+// This will run the method Eu261Controller.eligibleRouteAction() require('./controllers/api/Eu261Controller').init({ req: req, res: res, next: next });
 ```